GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The server also advertises the expected maxima of the values that can contribute toward client resource limits within a channel in an MC_ANNOUNCE ({{channel-announce-frame}}) frame, and the client also ensures that the set of channels it's joined to does not exceed its limits, according to the advertised values.
 The client also monitors the packets received to ensure that channels don't exceed their advertised values, and leaves channels that do.

-If the server asks the client to join a channel that would exceed the client's limits with an up-to-date Client Limit Sequence Number, the client should send back an MC_STATE frame ({{client-channel-state-frame}}) with "Declined Join" and reason "Property Violation".
+If the server asks the client to join a channel that would exceed the client's limits with an up-to-date Client Limit Sequence Number, the client should send back an MC_STATE frame ({{client-channel-state-frame}}) with "DECLINED_JOIN" and reason "PROPERTY_VIOLATION".
-If the server asks the client to join a channel that would exceed the client's limits with an out-of-date Client Limit Sequence Number or a Channel Key Sequence Number that the client has not yet seen, the client should instead send back a "Declined Join" with "Desynchronized Limit Violation".
+If the server asks the client to join a channel that would exceed the client's limits with an out-of-date Client Limit Sequence Number or a Channel Key Sequence Number that the client has not yet seen, the client should instead send back a "DECLINED_JOIN" with "Desynchronized Limit Violation".
-If the actual contents sent in the channel exceed the advertised limits from the MC_ANNOUNCE, clients SHOULD leave the stream and send an MC_STATE(Left) frame, using the Limit Violated reason.
+If the actual contents sent in the channel exceed the advertised limits from the MC_ANNOUNCE, clients SHOULD leave the stream and send an MC_STATE(LEFT) frame, using the Limit Violated reason.

 # Congestion Control {#congestion-control}